youssefa7med/jobs_in_data/README.md

 ## Contributing

-I welcome and encourage contributions from the community.
-Whether it's improving the analysis, adding new data sources, or enhancing the visualizations, your input is valuable.
+Contributions are welcome!
+Whether it’s improving the analysis, adding new data sources, or enhancing the visualizations, your input is valuable.
 Please fork the repository, make your changes, and submit a pull request.

 ## License